zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 OR<br>
 • the individual populations should be normally distributed.<br>
 • Also, we need the sample standard deviations to be close to equal (the largest is no more than twice the smallest.)
 From our output, that is 3.0/1.9 < 2.
 So that’s good.<br>

+## HW 10 Solutions
+### Problem 1
+**If you were to carry out the procedure here, are the conditions for using a theoretical distribution strictly met, according to our Statistical Formula document?<br>**
+MustangPrice: Find a 90% confidence interval for the population mean price.<br>
+The sample size is only 25 so I think we can't reliably use a theoretical distribution.